-Most versions of G76 allow you to specify a minimum cutting depth.
+Most versions of G76 threading cycle allow you to specify a minimum cutting depth.
 This ensures things won’t take too long by running excessively small depth passes.
-Given that G76 can automatically adjust cut depth on each pass to equalize the amount of material removed, the passes will get smaller, and it takes a fair amount of calculation to figure out how much any given pass will be taking off.
+Given that G76 threading cycle can automatically adjust cut depth on each pass to equalize the amount of material removed, the passes will get smaller, and it takes a fair amount of calculation to figure out how much any given pass will be taking off.

 This parameter just makes it easy to get control over that.
 Be careful not to get too carried away with it though.
 For most GCode dialects, specifying a Minimum Cut Depth that’s larger than the Finish Allowance may prematurely end the threading cycle without taking the finish pass.

 This is a typical finish allowance.
 It’s meant to be light so you can get good surface finish and minimize deflection.
 Even so, you may want some Spring Passes (see below) to ensure the threads are clean and accurate.

 A Spring Pass is a pass cut at the same depth as the prior pass.
 It’s called a “Spring Pass” because it is combating the tendency of the part to spring away from the cutting pressure and then spring back afterward without having the full depth of cut taken.
 These passes can help clean up and debur a thread and minimize errors in the thread’s dimensions.

 Some versions of the G76 threading cycle have a built-in parameter for spring passes.
 For example, in the Fanuc controls double block format, digits 1 and 2 of the P-word specify the number of passes to make.
 In Mach 3, Q specifies passes, and in LinuxCNC it is H. Be sure you know what your cnc control uses.